digicatapult/sqnc-node/Upgrade.md

 ## DSCP-Node

 The final node to look at is the dscp-node.
-The first thing to do is update the dscp-node and then and then complete the tests and check runtime-benchmarks builds.
+There are several steps to do now, the dscp-node version must be changed and then and then complete the tests and check runtime-benchmarks builds.
+And in the Runtime file, roughly line 100, the version must be changed there as a set of numbers, so instead of `5.6.8` it would be `568`

 If the tests pass create a PR from the **integration** branch.